philpagel/PCE174-communication/README.md

 Known issues:

+* Timing in `log-live-data` is not accurate – in fact, all I did here was to `sleep` for the number of seconds specified in `-I` between samples.
 * I am not sure what `memload` from the `Stat0` byte does.
 Once I find out I may change the name to reflect its meaning.
 I'll leave that to a later release.
-* I have no idea what read_no in the live data records is supposed to mean.
+* I have no idea what `read_no` in the live data records is supposed to mean.
-* In logging mode, no sign is stored.
-That prevents the logging of negative values which can occur in `rel` mode when light intensity drops below the reference value.
-According to my tests, this is not a problem because the logging function does not honor `rel` mode but rather records absolute values.
+* In standalone logging mode, the instrument does not honor `rel` mode but rather records absolute values.
 This is kind of inconsistent as the `rel` flag *is* recorded.
-Keep this in mind when logging.
+However, tethered logging carried out by this program does treat `rel` mode as expected – so don't confuse the two.
 * Sometimes the instrument stores invalid data like seconds > 59.
 This causes data processing to fail.
 You can still use raw, hex or construct format but repr and csv do not work in those cases...
 This is a bug in the instruments